-- What resources will be made available to parents in a distance learning environment?
+- What resources are being made available to parents in a distance learning environment?

-- Will you be offering optional programs (Early birds, lunch bunch, later gators)?
+- Will optional programs (Early birds, lunch bunch, later gators) be made available?

 - What are you doing to address the needs of children in Early Beginnings and Play Pals programs?